MikkelHegn/SFHumio/README.md

 ### Parser

 For the ETW log lines produced by Service Fabric and shipped by EventFlow we are going to write a custom parser in Humio.
- Humio parsers are written in Humios query language.
+Parsers are written in Humios query language.

+ Creating a new parser in Humio means going to the repository used for ingesting data, selecting 'Parsers' in the menu and clicking 'New parser'.
+Afterwards the parser should be assigned to the ingest token to be used, which is done under 'Settings' in the menu and then clicking 'Ingest API Tokens'.
+You can then change the 'Assigned Parser' through a dropdown box.

  The Service Fabric log lines contains both structured and unstructured data.
 Here's an example:

 `{"timestamp":"2019-02-26T10:40:51.0501913+00:00","providerName":"Microsoft-ServiceFabric","level":4,"keywords":1152921504606846977,"payload":{"ID":1284,"EventName":"PerfMonitor","Message":"Thread: 12, ActiveCallback: 1, Memory: 18,223,104, Memory Average: 18,223,104/18,051,085 ","threadCount":12,"activeCallback":1,"memory":18223104,"shortavg":18223104,"longavg":18051085}}`